tajmone/hugo-book/README.md

 AsciiDoc being format-agnostic, you should be able to build the book with any Asciidoctor backend, out of the box.

-To optimize the final look of the book, you might have to tweak the template used by the backend/converter to cover the custom styles adopted in this project.
+To optimize the final look of the book, you might have to tweak the template used by the backend/converter to cover the custom styles adopted in this project (see [`CONVENTIONS.md`][CONVENTIONS.md]).
-Also, to beautify the Hugo code examples you'll probably have to create your own Hugo syntax definition for the syntax highlighter employed by the specific backend/converter.
+Furthermore, to beautify the Hugo code examples you'll probably have to create your own Hugo syntax definition for the syntax highlighter employed by the specific backend/converter.

 If you've converted _The Hugo Book_ to other formats, please let use know about it.